webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 This will always be true on a core device.

-> Note: As of 2025-03-11, some browsers have not yet fully shipped WebGPU and
-> have not added `'core'features-and'limits'` to their implementations.
-> They should be updated soon.

 # Testing compatibility mode

 On a browser that supports compatibility mode you can test your